mergeflow/chrome-extension/README.md

 2. Right-click
 3. Select "Search Mergeflow for..."

 So that you can use this extension, you need a Mergeflow account.
-If you don't already have one, you can sign up for a free trial at <a href="https://mergeflow.net/signup" target="_blank">https://mergeflow.net/signup</a>.
+If you don't already have one, you can sign up for a free trial at https://mergeflow.net/signup.

 Information about the datasets available in Mergeflow: https://faq.mergeflow.com/data-sets